veltman/gifs/README.md

 #### Cons

-* Still doesn't work with things like d3 axes, which have very specific and complicated behavior around transitions
+* Still doesn't work with things like d3 axes, which have specific behavior around transitions
 * Seems like an even more convoluted hack!

 ### Automate QuickTime screen recording